FAQ

 Q: How long and how often should lessons be?

 A: This will depend on where you are in your development, and what your goals are.
-A hundred years ago, classical vocalists might have several medium-length lessons per week.
+A hundred years ago, classical vocalists might have several short lessons per week.
 Pavarotti had daily lessons for seven years before he made his debut.
 For very young singers a half hour weekly may be appropriate, but for age 12 and up, 45 minutes is the minimum.
 As you advance and start working with repertoire, a full hour is better.

 Q: What do you emphasize in your teaching?